liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/07-security.markdown

 Some Elasticsearch APIs used by Liferay's Elasticsearch 6 connector were deprecated as of Elasticsearch 6.6 and 6.7.
-This can result WARN log entries in Elasticsearch's deprecation log when @product@ is configured with Elasticsearch 6.8.x and X-Pack Security is enabled:
+This can result WARN log entries in Elasticsearch's deprecation log when @sharepoint@ is configured with Elasticsearch 6.8.x and X-Pack Security is enabled:

 ```sh